fer2002743/predicting-premier-league-results/README.md

 ## Installation

 Ensure you have Python installed on your machine.
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the project dependencies.
+## Usage
+Provide instructions on how to run the projects, including any specific configurations or parameters.

+## Contributing
+If you'd like to contribute, please fork the repository and create a new branch.
+Pull requests are welcome.

+## License
+This project is licensed under the MIT License.

 ```bash
 pip install -r requirements.txt